What is Google In-Page Analytics

 Is your tagged content placed there?
 If people have searched using a keyword, can they find what they are looking for and click straight away?
 Are you using the right keywords to attract the type of visitor who stays on your site?
 It´s all well and good coming high up in search engine rankings, but that has to translate into visitors staying on your site and finding the information or product they were searching for if it is to be of any use.

-Google’s In-Page Analytics allows you to easily envisage any necessary changes to on-page optimisation and web design, although you may feel it would be a better use of your time getting a professional to do it for you!
+Google’s In-Page Analytics allows you to easily see any necessary changes to on-page optimisation.
+These also include your web design.
+It would be a better use of your time getting a professional to do it for you!